bcc-code/bcc-media-app/.github/pull_request_template.md

 ## About the changes

 <!--
-If the PR is big:
+Important files
 - Where should a reviewer start looking to get an overview of the changes?
 - Are any files particularly important?
+- Not needed for small commits
 -->
 ### Important files

 <!--
+Discussion points
-Anything about the PR you'd like to discuss?
+- Anything about the PR you'd like to discuss?
 Got any questions or doubts?
 -->
 ## Discussion points